PatrickSmelt/DemographiCast/README.md

 # DemographiCast

 ## Overview
 DemographiCast is a machine learning project designed to predict election outcomes based on historical electoral data.
-Using Random Forest alogrithms, thsi project analyzes data from previous U.S presidential elections to forcast voting behaviors and election results.
+Using Random Forest alogrithms, this project analyzes data from previous U.S presidential elections to forecast voting behaviors and election results.

 ## Project Goals
 * To develop a predictive model that assists campaign strategists, policymakers, and the public in understanding potential election outcomes.